-Dr. Kaiser is a specialist in Russian and Eurasian affairs with over a decade of experience in the region.
+Dr. Kaiser is a specialist in Russian and Eurasian affairs.
 Most recently, she lived in Tbilisi, Georgia as a State Department Title VIII Research Fellow.
-She has also worked and studied in Ukraine, Russia, and Germany.
 She has taught courses on the history and politics of Central Asia and the Caucasus at the Department of State’s Foreign Service Institute and at Georgetown University’s Center for Eurasian, Russian, and East European Studies.
 Additionally, Dr. Kaiser served as an election observer for the Organization for Security and Cooperation in Europe (OSCE) in missions to Azerbaijan, Ukraine, Kazakhstan, and Uzbekistan.